KhemB/CIS-320-Project-Devlopment/README.md

-# CIS-320-Project-Devlopment
+# CIS-320-Systems Analytic and Design
-In this Project my Team prepper to built website and this is the document for what are needed to build this website.
+In this Project, my Team prepared to build a website and this is the document for what is needed to build this website.